Medicare Prescription Drug Program

-The Baltimore County Department of Aging Senior Health Insurance Assistance Program (SHIP) will be offering one-on-one Part D research assistance during Fall 2013 for the Medicare Part D Open Enrollment from October 15 through December 7.
-Any changes in Part D coverage will become effective January 1, 2014.
-The schedule for Part D open enrollment events at Baltimore County senior centers is posted below.
-Call the SHIP office at 410-887-2059 to schedule an appointment at a senior center convenient to you.
-The SHIP staff will assist Medicare beneficiaries and their families to select the most economical prescription plan that covers their drug needs.
+The Baltimore County Department of Aging (BCDA) State Health Insurance Assistance Program (SHIP) will be offering one-on-one Part D research assistance during Fall 2016 for the Medicare Part D Open Enrollment from October 15 through December 7.
+Any changes in Part D coverage will become effective January 1, 2017.
+The schedule for Part D open enrollment events at Baltimore County senior centers will be posted by September 2016.

-Top Five Things Everyone Should Know About Part D
+About Part D

 - The Medicare Prescription Drug Program has a monthly premium that varies with each plan, associated with its coverage.

-5. There is extra help, federal and state, for those who are low-income eligible.
+- There is extra help, federal and state, for those who are low-income eligible.
 It is important to apply in a timely manner.

 - Premiums can be reduced or eliminated